This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Below is a snippet of the email response I received from The Quick Flick:

 “We do not allow animal testing when required by law as we do not sell our products in mainland China.”

-Is The Quick Flick Vegan?
+The Quick Flick is 100% Vegan

-The Quick Flick’s products are manufactured in: China
+Where are The Quick Flick’s products made?

 *Note: Cosmetics made in China are not required to be tested on animals.
-Only cosmetics that are sold in physical stores in mainland China are required to be tested on animals according to China’s animal testing laws.
+Only cosmetics that are imported and sold in physical stores in mainland China are required to be tested on animals according to China’s animal testing laws.